-If the receiving PHA absorbs a family after providing assistance for the family under a billing arrangement with the initial PHA, HUD encourages the receiving PHA to provide adequate advance notice to the initial PHA to avoid having to return an overpayment.
-The receiving PHA must specify the effective date of the absorption of the family [Notice PIH 2012-42].
+If the receiving PHA absorbs a family after providing assistance for the family under a billing arrangement with the initial PHA, the receiving PHA must send an updated form HUD-52665 to the initial PHA no later than 10 business days following the effective date of the termination of the billing arrangement.
+The receiving PHA must specify the effective date of the absorption of the family [Notice PIH 2016-09].

 If the PHA decides to absorb a portable family upon the execution of a HAP contract on behalf of the family, the PHA will notify the initial PHA by the initial billing deadline specified on form HUD-52665.
 The effective date of the HAP contract will be the effective date of the absorption.
+If the PHA decides to absorb a family after that, it will provide the initial PHA with 30 days' advance

-If the PHA decides to absorb a family after that, it will provide the initial PHA with 30 days' advance notice.
+If the PHA decides to absorb a family after that, it will provide the initial PHA with 30 days' advance notice, but no later than 10 business days following the effective date of the termination of the billing arrangement.